This cheatsheet aims to succinctly cover the most important aspects of F# 7.0.

 See Literals (MS Learn) for complete reference.

-keyword also defines named functions.
+keyword to define named functions.

-let negate x = x * -1
+let negate num = -1 * num

 Pipe operator |>

 is used to chain functions and arguments together.
-Double-backtick identifiers are handy to improve readability especially in unit testing:

-x |> square |> negate |> print
+num |> add 2 |> subtract 2 |> negate |> print

 Composition operator >>